Shōji Ren

 Shōji Ren (庄司 廉, April 17, 1887 - August 10, 1960) was a Japanese businessman, politician, landed magnate and gōnō (wealthy farmer).
-He served as 5th Mayor of Watari and director of Yonago Bank.
+He served as the 5th Mayor of Watari and director of Yonago Bank.
 He was commonly known as "Shōji no Tono-sama" ("Lord Shōji").
 Actress Yoko Tsukasa is his niece.

 Life

 Shōji was born on April 17, 1887, in Watari, Saihaku, Tottori Prefecture (present-day Watari, Sakaiminato), the eldest son of gōnō Shōji Shōzō and his wife Yoshi.
 His mother Yoshi was the eldest daughter of Uyama Seizaemon and the aunt of Governor of Shimane Prefecture Tanabe Chōemon XXIII.
 He had a younger brother, Hanjirō, who married Yamamoto Ichino, the elder sister of politician Yamamoto Ryō.

-When Shōji was eight years old, his father died and he succeeded his father as the head of Shōji family.
+When Shōji was eight years old, his father died, and he succeeded his father as the head of the Shōji family.
 After his father's death, Shōji was raised by Sugiyama Eishin (later Chairman of Saihaku District Council) as his fosterer.

 From October 1915 to December 1918, he served as the 5th Mayor of Watari.
 He was also a member in the Watari Village Council and the Watari Board of Education.

 He served as director of Sanin Nichinichi Shimbun, Yonago Bank and Yonago Hakuai Hospital.
 He was also a landed magnate, and Tanabe Chōemon XXIII, a landed magnate of Okuizumo, was his cousin.

 The Tottori Prefecture Hōki Province Detailed List of Land Values and Income Taxes records the total land value of Shōji Ren to have been ¥19,946 (¥400 million = $3.52 million in 2020, adjusted for inflation) in February 1902.
 Shōji was listed as one of the highest taxpayers in Shimane Prefecture by the Japanese government.

 Shōji married Kimura Kiyo, the younger sister of politician Kozaemon Kimura (former Minister of Home Affairs and Minister of Agriculture and Forestry), and the two had six children.